Tua, Dolphins reach midseason riding 4-game winning streak

 INJURED

 The Dolphins have remained relatively healthy, but the toll on offense is beginning to mount.
-Receiver Preston Williams left Sunday’s game because of a foot injury, and tight end Durham Smythe was evaluated for a concussion.
+Receiver Preston Williams left Sunday’s game because of a foot injury, and Flores said his status would be determined day by day.
+Tight end Durham Smythe was evaluated for a concussion.

 KEY NUMBER